ronenpresser/BIUAdvancedProg1/README.md

 This function gets 3 parameters: The tokens vector, the current index of the tokens vector in the parsing part and the Parser.

 Conventions for the txt file:

 -The txt file need to contain in the first 2 lines an execution of OpenServerCommand and a ConnectCommand.

--The names of the following commands in the txt file are case sensitive -Expressions have to contain equal number of ( ) meaning that each opening ( needs to have a closing one.
+-The names of the following commands in the txt file are case sensitive

+-Expressions have to contain equal number of ( ) meaning that each opening ( needs to have a closing one.

 -Any expression in an unary operator needs to be wrapped with ( ).

 -Any variable that is in an expression needs to be define before the decleration as we will soon see.

 -IP needs to be wrapped by "".

 -Declerations on string need to be wrapped by "" - on printing for example.

+-In the end of the txt file write ```Print("done")```

 * OpenServerCommand:Opens a server on a given port that runs in the background throught\ the whole program.
   Gets a port as a number or an expression.
+  The string token key is ```openDataServer```
+  The next first token is the port.
  example:
   ```
   openDataServer(5400)
   openDataServer(5400 + 2)
   ```
 * ConnectCommand:Connects us as a client to the simulator as a server at given ip, on a given port.
-Ip needs to be wrapped between " ", and the port is a number
+Ip needs to be wrapped between " ", and the port is a number or math expression.
+ The string token key is ```connectControlClient```.
+ The next 2 tokens are the ip and the port.

 example:
   ```
   connectControlClient("127.0.0.1",5402)
   ```
-* PrintCommand:
+* PrintCommand:Prints a number, a string, value of an existing variable or an expression with variables and number.
+  The string token key is ```Print```
+  The next first token is the parameter.

  example:
   ```